govambam/twilioapp/README.md

 Now we'll need to download and install a few things.

 * [Atom.io](https://atom.io) - Awesome text editor.
 This one is pretty self exmaplanitory.
-* [Github Desktop](https://desktop.github.com/) - We'll clone the template here and the UI makes life easier for a beginner.

 ## Getting Started (for real this time)